mindjolt/uc-actions/README.md

 ### Inputs
 - `token` - A valid GitHub API token
 - `version` - The release version number (used as the release tag name)
+- `ref` - The commit or branch being published.

 ## [update-changelog](https://github.com/mindjolt/uc-actions/tree/main/update-changelog)